The Moon in Me Looks Back at the Moon

 Plinths for River Stones

 Plinths for River Stones is a collection of small ceramic plinths, each holding a stone gathered from the banks of the Kanagawa River in Onishi, Japan.
-The work honours the human impulse to pick up a stone and feel the vertigo of holding millennia in your hand.

 Shiro Oni residency, Japan, 2026.